el-remph/separate-standard-streams/README.md

 To build, run `make`.
-If applicable, this will automatically run configure.sh to generate config.h (don't worry, it's not an autoconf script). `ssss` depends only on ANSI C and a POSIX-conformant standard C library; it should build straight away on any modern unix-like system
+If applicable, this will automatically run configure.sh to generate config.h (don't worry, it's not an autoconf script). `ssss` depends only on ANSI C and a POSIX-conformant standard C library; it should build straight away on any modern unix-like system.

-There is an extra, WIP feature, printing stdout and stderr side-by-side, which requires curses, and can be enabled with `make WITH_CURSES=1`.
-This also requires libcursesw (or just libcurses if you're using netbsd-curses) and C95 for Unicode support; in the unlikely event that you are missing either of those, Unicode support can be disabled with `make WITH_CURSES=1 WITHOUT_UNICODE=1`.
+The `-S` switch requires wide-character support from C95.
+There is currently no way to disable this, as I've personally never even seen a pre-C95 toolchain, but it should be fairly trivial to implement if for some reason it becomes necessary (famous last words)

 For usage, run it with `-h`.
 For more information about system compatibility and dependencies, see comments in the source (near the top)